federatedplatforms/Docker-BDI-Node/README.md

           Event:hasSubmissionTimestamp "2021-08-23T19:12:55Z"^^xsd:dateTime .
 ```

-### Routing message to other BDI nodes
+### Sending message to other BDI nodes

-In order to send events to specific BDI nodes the receiver can be specified on the endpoint `/events` endpoint: `/events/{destinationOrganisation}/{destinationLocality}/{destinationCountry}` the organization, locality and country of the node you want to send the events to.
+In order to send events to specific BDI nodes the receiver can be specified on the endpoint `/events` endpoint.
+The endpoint accepts 3 path parameter: `/events/{destinationOrganisation}/{destinationLocality}/{destinationCountry}`
+the organization, locality and country.
+The provided values should match CordaX500Name of the node you want to send the events to.

 ### Generating random events